mskPark/DRLPDE/README.md

 # Deep Reinforcement Learning for solving Partial Differential Equations

-An unsupervised deep reinforcement learning framework that solves Initial Boundary Value Problems (IBVP) of Partial Differential Equations (PDE)
+A self-supervised deep reinforcement learning framework that solves Initial Boundary Value Problems (IBVP) of Partial Differential Equations (PDE)

+There are several options for self-supervision:
+- Finite difference methods to encode the PDE
+- Automatic differentiation to encode the PDE
-A neural network is trained to satisfy the martingale condition corresponding to the PDE
+- A martingale condition corresponding to the PDE

 ## Features:
 - Types of PDEs: